 Where to Eat in Lalibela

 Unique Restaurant is a locals favorite (40 – 60 Birr).
 Come for sunset drinks at Ben Abeba followed by a meal for 40 to 100 Birr ($1.50 – $4 USD).

 Entry to the churches cost 1,104 Birr ($50) for a 5-day ticket.
 No single day tickets are available and tickets are non-transferable.
 Although ticket prices are very expensive, seeing the churches is a highlight in Ethiopia.

 Community Hike to Abuna Yosef

 Aside from the importance of the 11 UNESCO churches, hiking to Abuna Yosef draws tourists to Lalibela.
 The first day of the hike up the mountains ends at one of the small villages.
 There are excellent opportunities to immerse in the local traditions and culture.
 The second day is a long hike up to the summit of Abuna Yosef, Ethiopia’s third tallest peak.
 The panoramic views of the lush green valleys are impressive.
 The third day is a hike down the mountain back to Lalibela.
 Not only are the mountains beautiful, this hike adds a wonderful cultural experience.
 It is a challenging hike due to the altitude.
 The peak stands at nearly 4,300 meters and there is a lot of elevation gain in only two days.

-Costs are negotiable and can range from $20 to $60 per person per day for the three day hike.
+Costs are negotiable and can range from $20 to $60 per person per day for the three-day hike.
 Booking ahead will cost more, so wait to book in Lalibela for the best price.
-There is an additional fee of 300 Birr before Abuna Yosef summit.
+There is an extra fee of 300 Birr before Abuna Yosef summit.

 Booking a Guide

 Several tour groups can organize hikes.
 For an excellent guide and great prices ($25) contact Damena (Dave) at +251 92 077 4790 or [email protected].
 Tell him Timon and Yana say hello!

 1st Day: 8 miles, 4.5 hours